 Yorkshire Friends Holiday School is an annual gathering for around a hundred 13-18 year olds.
 Each year we build a vibrant, respectful community and organise a mixture of activities – both fun and thought provoking.

-Application forms and information for YFHS 2019 will be released as soon as possible and can be found here
+Application forms and information for YFHS 2019 have now been released and can be found here

 The gathering takes the form of a residential week.
 It is a Quaker event and most of our participants are from Quaker families or have Quaker connections in Yorkshire or in Ireland (where we have long established historic links).
 We welcome all participants regardless of background as we build our close community over the week.